-Instead of using an external address as a primary or secondary key on your Polymesh Identity, it is possible to use a MultiSig.
+Instead of using an public/private key pair address as a primary or secondary key on your Polymesh Identity, it is possible to use a MultiSig.

 MultiSig keys can specify a set of associated signers (